gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 3,000, and hence is a factor of 300 faster.

-The choice of data structures you make can also have a profound impact on perforance.
-If the goal of the data structure is to hold, e.g., numbers to allow to check whether or not a number occured previously, you can use a list or a set.
+The choice of data structures you make can also have a profound impact on performance.
+If the goal of the data structure is to hold, e.g., numbers to allow to check whether or not a number occurred previously, you can use a list or a set.
 Checking membership in a list will take $O(N)$ comparisons on average, while checking membership of a set only takes $O(1)$ (ideally).
-Just like the choice of algorhtm in the previous example, this may have an important impact on performance.
+Just like the choice of algorithm in the previous example, this may have an important impact on performance.

 This section only draws your attention to the problem, it would be impossible to